Accessibility at RHS Hampton Court Palace Garden Festival

 Arriving by taxi / Drop off

-There is no official drop-off point, due to the location of the show.
-The easiest drop-off location would be Hampton Court Station, which is approximately a 20-minute walk to the show entrances.
+There is no official drop-off point, due to the location of the Festival.
+The easiest drop-off location would be Hampton Court Station, which is approximately a 25-minute walk/0.7mile to the Festival Entrance or an Accessibility Bus Service from Hampton Court Station.

 Car parking